 Focus areas: Peacekeeping and peacebuilding, Democratic Republic of Congo, international relations, politics of humanitarian and development aid

 Autesserre has been involved intimately in the world of international aid for more than twenty years.
 She has conducted research in twelve different conflict zones, from Colombia to Somalia to Israel and the Palestinian territories.
 Autesserre has worked for Doctors Without Borders in places like Afghanistan and Congo, and at the United Nations headquarters in the United States.
 Her research has helped shape the intervention strategies of several United Nations departments, foreign affairs ministries, and non-governmental organizations, as well as numerous philanthropists and activists.
-She has also been a featured speaker at the World Summit of Nobel Peace Laureates and the U.S. House of Representatives.
+She has also been a featured speaker at the World Summit of Nobel Peace Laureates, the U.S. House of Representatives, and the United Nations Security Council.
 Please click here for more details, or follow her on Twitter at @SeverineAR.